 Google stores the information collected by the cookie on servers in the United States.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.
 By using the Sites, you consent to the processing of data about you by Google in the manner and for the purposes set out above.

 You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the Ad Settings tool.
 As an added privacy measure, you can use Google Analytics opt-out browser add-on.

 Use of the Sites does not require you to disclose personal information unless you choose to register with the Sites.
 Individual registration is required to elect and receive email notification services and updates; gain access to content through subscription services; gain access to restricted areas of the Sites; proceed with a PDF file download transaction; purchase hard copy items (eg books, DVDs).

 The owner of personal data held by the EI will at all times be the EI.
 We will never sell your data to third parties and, as data controller, the EI has taken steps to ensure that personal data remains in a secure environment.

-We will only share it with third parties in the case of trusted ‘data processors’, ‘joint data controllers’ or ‘data controllers in common’ with whom we have contracts in place to ensure onward data protection, or where we are required by law to do so.
+We will only share it with third parties in the case of trusted ‘data processors’ or ‘joint data controllers’ with whom we have contracts in place to ensure onward data protection, or where we are required by law to do so.
 For instance, we are required by law to provide the Charity Commission for England and Wales annually with a list of our trustees.

 Data processors used by the EI